• Home

 Couples & Adults — Lounges, Bars & Date Night Options

-Here's something that surprised me — and not in a good way: the Disney Adventure has no dedicated adults-only pool, deck, or relaxation area.
+Something worth knowing upfront, especially if you are a couple weighing this ship against another DCL itinerary: the Disney Adventure has no dedicated adults-only pool, deck or relaxation area.
 No Quiet Cove, no Satellite Falls.
-This is a major departure from every other Disney Cruise Line ship and something couples should know before booking.
+This is a clear departure from every other Disney Cruise Line ship and is the single most common surprise our team hears from cruising couples.

 Couple relaxing at the Infinity Pool on the Disney Adventure — poolside loungers, whirlpool, and ocean views on Deck 18